Organofluorine chemistry: Fluorosurfactants

 Fluorosurfactants, which have a polyfluorinated "tail" and a hydrophilic "head", serve as surfactants because they concentrate at the liquid-air interface due to their lipophobicity.
 Fluorosurfactants have low surface energies and dramatically lower surface tension.
-The fluorosurfactants perfluorooctanesulfonic acid (PFOS) and perfluorooctanoic acid (PFOA) are two of the most studied because of their ubiquity, toxicity, and long residence times in humans and wildlife.
+The fluorosurfactants perfluorooctanesulfonic acid (PFOS) and perfluorooctanoic acid (PFOA) are two of the most studied because of their ubiquity, proposed toxicity, and long residence times in humans and wildlife.

 Solvents

 Fluorinated compounds often display distinct solubility properties.
 Dichlorodifluoromethane and chlorodifluoromethane were at one time widely used refrigerants.
 CFCs have potent ozone depletion potential due to the homolytic cleavage of the carbon-chlorine bonds; their use is largely prohibited by the Montreal Protocol.
 Hydrofluorocarbons (HFCs), such as tetrafluoroethane, serve as CFC replacements because they do not catalyze ozone depletion.

 Oxygen exhibits a high solubility in perfluorocarbon compounds, reflecting on their lipophilicity.
 Perfluorodecalin has been demonstrated as a blood substitute transporting oxygen to the lungs.
+Fluorine-substituted ethers are volatile anesthetics, including the commercial products methoxyflurane, enflurane, isoflurane, sevoflurane and desflurane.
+Fluorocarbon anesthetics reduce the hazard of flammability with diethyl ether and cyclopropane.
+Perfluorinated alkanes are used as blood substitutes.

 The solvent 1,1,1,2-tetrafluoroethane has been used for extraction of natural products such as taxol, evening primrose oil, and vanillin.
 2,2,2-trifluoroethanol is an oxidation-resistant polar solvent.